C2SM/c2sm.github.io/tasks/index.md

 - At the latest at the beginning of the project, the project steering group develops and formulates how it envisions the involvement of the core team and defines specific tasks.
 The tasks are submitted as a proposal to the C2SM ED and the involved programmers;
 - The ED and the responsible programmer(s) evaluate the tasks, provide feedback/clarification, and finally submit their proposal to the C2SM SC;
 - The SC approves the task list;
-- The task assignment from Community Projects is repeated regularly, at semi-​annual or annual intervals, ideally 1-2 months before the biannual Working Group Day.
+- The task assignment from Community Projects is repeated regularly, at biannual or annual intervals, ideally 1-2 months before the biannual Working Group Day.

 ##### Current projects
 - [EXCLAIM](https://c2sm.ethz.ch/research/exclaim.html)